SICTIAM/ozwillo-doc/_includes/2-experiment.md

 ### Authentication schemes
 {: #s2-authentication-schemes}

-This paragraph provides an overview of authentication and authorization schemes that occur between Ozwillo and provider APIs.
+This paragraph provides an overview of authentication and authorization schemes that occur between the platform and provider APIs.

-##### Recognize and trust Ozwillo
+##### Recognize and trust the platform
 {: #s2-trust-ozwillo}

-As you will [soon](#s3-1-ozwillo-request) see, a purchase act on the portal causes Ozwillo to POST provisioning requests to a provider endpoint.
-Encoding the payload of the request and sending the resulting signature as a HTTP header allows the provider to recognize Ozwillo as the request issuer.
+As you will [soon](#s3-1-ozwillo-request) see, a purchase act on the portal causes the platform to POST provisioning requests to a provider endpoint.
+Encoding the payload of the request and sending the resulting signature as a HTTP header allows the provider to recognize the platform as the request issuer.

 Knowing this request intent is to create a new application instance, it includes a `client_id`/`client_secret` pair used in the following authentication schemes.

-##### Calling Ozwillo without an access_token
+##### Calling the platform without an access_token
 {: #s2-auth-without-token}

 Having an `access_token` means an end user has successfully [authenticated](#s4-user-authentication) to Ozwillo (within a given `client_id`).
-But there is a number of cases where the provider try to reach Ozwillo before or outside an authenticated user context:
+But there is a number of cases where the provider try to reach the platform before or outside an authenticated user context:

 - precisely when [asking for](#s4-4-token-request) an `access_token` during the authentication flow
 - when answering the provisioning request described in the previous paragraph
 - when posting notifications or events

-In those cases, the provider servers must issue HTTP requests to Ozwillo with [basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using the `client_id`/`client_secret` pair as userid and password respectively.
+In those cases, the provider servers must issue HTTP requests to the platform with [basic authentication](https://tools.ietf.org/html/rfc2617#section-2) using the `client_id`/`client_secret` pair as userid and password respectively.

-##### Calling Ozwillo with an access_token
+##### Calling the platform with an access_token
 {: #s2-auth-with-token}

-When the provider calls Ozwillo with an `access_token`, it means the request is done on behalf a user.
-It helps Ozwillo to decide if a particular operation is allowed depending on the user identity, [scopes]() and `client_id` associated with this `access_token`.
+When the provider calls the platform with an `access_token`, it means the request is done on behalf a user.
+It helps the platform to decide if a particular operation is allowed depending on the user identity, [scopes]() and `client_id` associated with this `access_token`.

 The corresponding requests require [OAuth 2.0 Bearer](https://tools.ietf.org/html/rfc6750#section-2.1) authentication, meaning that the `access_token` is sent in an `Authorization: Bearer {access_token}` HTTP header.